 Under the defences that the person would be entitled to obtain registration of the same or similar mark as that infringed, the Full Court noted that they posit a hypothetical trade mark application by the respondent, but the relevant provisions do no provide any express indication as to the time at which the hypothetical application is taken to have been made.
 The Court expressed the opinion that the date this should be considered is the date of the alleged infringing conduct which, in this case, was around the middle of 2011.
 At that time, it was unlikely for the second respondent to obtain registration of any of the US ANCHORAGE names because it would have been unlikely for it to have successfully resisted an opposition under s60 by the appellant (based on its Australian reputation acquired through use of its trade marks and the second respondent’s use being likely to deceive or cause confusion having regard to that reputation).

 Under the defence based on the respondent’s prior continuous use of the same or similar mark, the Full Court considered the second respondent would not have been entitled to this defence due to its lack of continuity of use.
-The relevant provision (s124) requires continuous use from a date before the date of registration of the appellant’s trade marks on 26 May 2011 or any earlier use of those registered trade marks by the appellant.
+The relevant provision (s124) requires continuous use from a date before the date of registration of the appellant’s trade marks or any earlier use of those registered trade marks by the appellant.
 Here, the second respondent’s first use was in January 2007.
 The relevant date of the appellant’s trade mark registrations is 26 May 2011, but the appellant commenced operations in 2007.
-Hence the relevant period for assessing continuity of use ought to have been January 2007 up to later in 2007 when the appellant commenced operations.
-However, the Full Court referred to the relevant period commencing from a time before the appellant first used its registered marks to the date of the alleged infringements.
+The Full Court referred to the relevant period commencing from a time before the appellant first used its registered marks to the date of the alleged infringements.